spotxchange/spotx-directsdk-demo/README.md

 ### Subscribing to VPAID Events

-The Direct AdOS SDK supports and will publish several VPAID events.
+The Direct AdOS SDK will publish several VPAID events.
 To attach a callback function to one of these events, call the `subscribe` method.

 ```
 directAdOS.subscribe(function() {